 The University of Central Missouri offers graduate assistant positions each year to many qualified students.
 Graduate assistantships include positions in teaching, laboratory, research, student affairs, and administration.
-Generally, full-time assistants work an average of 20 hours per week for each week school is in session.
-This scholarship includes a full or partial scholarship of 10 hours of graduate-level course work and a stipend.
-If the assistantship is three-fourths time, one-half time, or one-quarter time, work load and scholarship are adjusted accordingly.
+Generally, full-time assistants work 20 hours per week for each week school is in session.
+This assistantship includes a tuition scholarship for graduatelevel course work and a stipend.
+If the assistantship is threefourths time, one-half time, or one-quarter time, work load and scholarship are adjusted accordingly.
 The graduate assistantship does not provide scholarship for classes taken for non-credit, pass/fail, or undergraduate credit.